-15. Training
+16. Training

-15.1 All staff
+16.1 All staff

-All staff members will undertake safeguarding and child protection training at induction, including on whistle-blowing procedures and online safety, to ensure they understand the school's safeguarding systems and their responsibilities, and can identify signs of possible abuse or neglect.
+All staff members will undertake safeguarding and child protection training at induction, including on whistleblowing procedures and online safety, including an understanding of the expectations, roles and responsibilities in relation to filtering and monitoring to ensure they understand the school's safeguarding systems and their responsibilities, and can identify signs of possible abuse or neglect.